yael-katsman/ActiveRAG/README.md

 ActiveRAG is an innovative Retrieval-Augmented Generation (RAG) framework that introduces an active learning mechanism to enhance the model’s understanding of external knowledge.
 Unlike traditional RAG systems that passively retrieve and integrate information, ActiveRAG uses Knowledge Construction to associate new information with previously acquired knowledge.
 This allows the model to refine and calibrate its internal understanding, improving reasoning and response quality.

 Our project specifically focuses on enhancing the Associate agent within the ActiveRAG framework to boost performance in knowledge-intensive tasks.
-We evaluate this approach on datasets such as Natural Questions (NQ) and TriviaQA, using prompt engineering techniques like contextual extraction and multi-perspective reasoning to further improve model output.
+We created two modifications of the Associate agent's original prompt  and evaluated our approach on datasets such as Natural Questions (NQ) and TriviaQA, using prompt engineering techniques like contextual extraction and multi-perspective reasoning to further improve model output.

 ## Prerequisites
 To use ActiveRAG, you will need the following dependencies installed on your machine: